10 Jan 22

 Electrolytes are essential minerals, including sodium, calcium and potassium, that regulate nerve and muscle function and help regulate the balance of fluid in your body.
 When you hike in hot weather and sweat a lot you’ll need to rebalance them.
 You can do this through food but to replenish them more quickly, try adding electrolyte powder or tablets to your water.

 Find a shady spot to enjoy a drink and a snack (something that offers slow releasing energy and is low in sugar).
 Take your bag off and let your body cool down.
 Don’t exhaust yourself early on.
 Pace yourself so that you can comfortably walk the rest of your route.

-See our top tips on how to sustain energy throughout the day, along with some fave snack ideas from RAW staff.
+See our top tips on how to sustain energy throughout the day, including some fave snack ideas from RAW Travel staff.